-Electric Vehicles in Mexico
+Electric Vehicles In Mexico

 Mexico is home to a massive automotive industry, with several manufacturing hubs dispersed across the country.
 The automotive sector accounts for around 3.5% of Mexico’s GDP and 20% of its manufacturing GDP, with more than one million people employed in the sector.
 But as carbon emissions become more of a concern and major cities are battling against rising air pollution, many companies are pushing for a switch to electric.